cerebralvalley/compute-boilerplate/README.md

 6. Run `python3 main.py` to download the model and start the endpoint (*NOTE: downloading the LLM, depending on the size, may take a while*).

 # Current Features
+* Fully compatible with the [Llama Stack](https://github.com/meta-llama/llama-stack)!
 * Inference any Huggingface LLM:
-    * `/generate-stream`
+    * `/inference/completion`
-        * Endpoint that streams response tokens back
+        * Endpoint that generates a completion response
+        * Supports both streaming and non-streaming modes
-    * `/generate`
+    * `/inference/chat_completion`
-        * Endpoint that generates the response and returns it in the response, no streaming
+        * Endpoint that generates a chat completion response
+        * Supports both streaming and non-streaming modes

 # Default Technical Implementations
 * Inference: